jimmycuadra/extractor/README.md

 This allows developers to extract any module (or any property of a module) into a variable with a name of their choosing.

 If, for some reason, you need to programmatically reset Extractor's registry, use `Extract.reset()`.

-## Download

-To download Extractor, use the Downloads button near the top of the page.

 ## Development